belindadunu/Blitz2/README.md

-# Blitz2

-# URL Shortener Load Testing Documentation
+# URL Shortener Load Testing

 ## Overview
-I deployed a new version of the URL Shortener application on a t2.medium EC2 instance and conducted a load test to validate it could handle 14,000 concurrent users.
+I was tasked with deploying a new version of the URL Shortener application and ensuring it could handle a load test of 14,000 concurrent users.
 The initial test exposed some performance issues under high load.
 I took steps to remediate these issues and re-tested on a larger instance type from the m4 instance family to successfully handle the required user load.

 ## Initial Deployment and Configuration
 - Verified AWS CLI was installed locally